Last Updated: July 28, 2022

 Cryptocurrency exchanges charge fees on different types of user behavior:

-- Interest/Borrowing/Liquidation Fees — some exchanges like Kraken, Poloniex, and Bitfinex offer margin trading: the ability to borrow or synthetically borrow additional funds to increase your position and create leverage.
+Some exchanges like Kraken, Poloniex, and Bitfinex offer crypto margin trading: the ability to borrow or synthetically borrow additional funds to increase your position and create leverage.
 These exchanges typically charge additional fees based on the amount borrowed on margin and an interest rate determined by the supply of funds available.
-Additionally, if your trade goes upside down and the position is liquidated you may be charged an additional fee
+Additionally, if your trade goes upside down and the position is liquidated you may be charged an additional fee.

 Let’s take a closer look at fees across some of the top crypto exchanges.

 Fees by Cryptocurrency Exchange

 (assuming no discounts as of January 1, 2021)

 - Trading fees vary by more than an order of magnitude, from 0.1% to more than 1% on Coinbase and Gemini

 - Bibox, Binance, Coinspot, HitBTC, and Kucoin offered the lowest taker fee of the surveyed exchanges at 0.1%.
 Binance and Bibox offer even lower rates when paying with their exchange tokens